sammyshakes/Atomic-swap-NFT-market/README.md

-# Solidity Contracts Repository for Shakespeare Interview
+# Basic NFTMarket and Atomic Swap Solidity Contracts Repository

 This repository contains two Solidity smart contracts: `NFTMarket` and `AtomicSwap`.
 These contracts allow for decentralized trading of non-fungible tokens (NFTs) and Atomic swaps of ERC20 tokens, respectively.